starknet-edu/starknetbook/src/ch02-16-apibara.md

 # Apibara

-Apibara is the fastest platform to build production-grade indexers that connect onchain data to web2 services.
+Apibara is the fastest platform to build production-grade indexers that connect onchain data to web2 services, like for example Postrgres, MongoDB, or any other database of your choice.
 More [here](https://apibara.com/).

 ## What is an indexer?